 One result of the Time story is that it makes me realize the value of the conventional energy sources - crude oil, natural gas, & coal - and how we must rely heavily on them for the next few decades until we get the alternative energy systems straightened out.
 Fortunately, several giant oil and natural gas fields have recently been discovered which will help us hold off peak oil for a few additional years.
 These strikes include the offshore Brazil oil fields, the Bakken Shale Formation of North Dakota, and other U. S. shale formations containing natural gas and oil .

-Alternative Energy Sources are being developed at a faster rate as global warming and severe climate change begins.
-Alternative Energy Sources or Oil & Fuel Substitutes are divided into the categories of "non-renewable" energy sources, e.g. natural gas, and "renewable" energy sources, e.g. solar energy, LNG, wind power, hybrid cars, solar energy, GTL, and improved energy efficiency.
+Alternative Energy Sources are being developed at a faster rate due to global warming and climate change.
+Alternative Energy Sources or Oil Substitutes are divided into the categories of "non-renewable" energy sources, e.g. natural gas, and "renewable" energy sources, e.g. solar energy, wind power, hybrid cars, solar energy, energy efficiency improvements.